JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-26-bmc-showcase-starter-intro.md

 teaching app, there may be features that seem unlikely to be used on a same class here and there.<br>
 when it is the case it will be accordingly flagged.

-There will also be, thou very few to avoid impacting the app, approaches that play against performance with an accompanying note and a fix on a subsequent method to showcase how to better approach some tasks or how to get out of a few troubles.
+There may also be, thou very few to avoid impacting the app, approaches that play against performance with an accompanying note and a fix on a subsequent method to showcase how to better approach some tasks or how to get out of a few troubles.